-The VAT reverse charge for construction industry has been delayed again.
-It will now be implemented on 1st March 2021.
+The VAT reverse charge for construction industry was implemented on 1st March 2021.
 It is an important change for construction businesses.
 Here are some FAQs on the changes and how it will affect your construction business.

 HMRC believe that the construction industry is susceptible to fraud.
 Namely ‘missing trader fraud’.

 Missing trader fraud is where a subcontractor charges VAT to its customers but disappears after a few months of trading.
 As a result HMRC lose out on the VAT it is owed from the subcontractor.

 The March 2021 VAT reverse charge for Construction will restrict this VAT fraud.
-A reverse charge is to be implemented.
+A reverse charge has been implemented.
 As a result, the reporting and payment of VAT passes to the customer.

-We have demonstrated these VAT changes by comparing the current VAT rules and the new VAT rules below.
+We have demonstrated these VAT changes by comparing the old VAT rules and the new VAT rules below.

-The current VAT rules are those of any typical supply chain.
+The old VAT rules are those of any typical supply chain.

 For example, a subcontractor invoices £1,000 plus VAT of £200 to a contractor.
 The contractor would pay £1,200 to the subcontractor (ignoring CIS tax).